SamaShurrab/Flutter-Ui-Task-1/README.md

-# flutter ui task1 📱
+# Flutter Ui Task1 📱

 ## 📌 Project Description
 A simple **Flutter** training application designed to demonstrate some of the most commonly used **UI Widgets**.